-- 3.1 The College recognises its safeguarding responsibilities to all its students and staff and the purpose of this policy is to: - Set out the framework to safeguard children, vulnerable adults and any students in order to promote their welfare and safety. - Outline the responsibilities within the College in relation to safeguarding children and vulnerable adults in line with current legislation, guidance and best practice.
+- 3.1 The College recognises its safeguarding responsibilities to all its students and staff and to maintain a safe environment and the purpose of this policy is to: - Set out the framework to safeguard children, vulnerable adults and any students in order to promote their welfare and safety. - Outline the responsibilities within the College in relation to safeguarding children and vulnerable adults in line with current legislation, guidance and best practice.